input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 GHCJS used to provide its own base and prim libraries: ghcjs-base and ghcjs-prim.
 We've merged those into the existing base and ghc-prim libraries.

-2. Reusing GHC's build system: Hadrian
+#### Reusing GHC's build system: Hadrian

 GHCJS is known to be complex to build, relying on custom build scripts to deal with the GHC fork it uses, etc. The JS backend however is as easy to build as any other GHC.
 It doesn't require any wrapper script, only the "emconfigure" tool provided by the Emscripten project.

-You can now build a GHC with the JS backend with these commands:
+You can now build a GHC with the JS backend with just these commands:

 > ./boot
 > emconfigure ./configure --target=js-unknown-ghcjs